cmaureir/progra-alma/lectures/lecture2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. index:: interpreter (installation)

-One thing is to edit the program and, another one, is to execute it.
+One thing is to edit the program and another one is to execute it.
-The **interpreter** must be installed to
+The **interpreter** must be installed in order to
 be able to execute the program using Python.

 You can find the installer list